magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 Listening sockets may be retained, but any previous connection made through them must be dropped.

-Once all connections have stopped, the Follower should send an `reconnecting` message, then start the connection process for the next generation, which will send new `connection-hint` messages for all listening sockets).
+Once all connections have stopped, the Follower should send a `reconnecting` message, then start the connection process for the next generation, which will send new `connection-hint` messages for all listening sockets.

 Generations are non-overlapping.
 The Leader will drop all connections from generation 1 before sending the `reconnect` for generation 2, and will not